dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 When an *exception* is thrown, the *happy path* in the flow is abandoned.
 After that:
 * either the exception is *handled* by the method itself
-* or the handling of the exception is made the responsibility of the *method caller* (and so on, typically until handled at some point)
+* or the handling of the exception is made the responsibility of the *method caller* (which may make it the responsibility of its caller, and so on)

 Exception types are *Java classes*.
 So it is allowed to store exceptions in variables, for instance.
 Also, just like is the case for all class instances, an exception constructor is invoked with the `new` keyword.